trustlines-protocol/tl-dev-docs/mobileapp/e2e_testing.md

 $ base64 -i path_to_keystore_file -o path_to_outhput_file
 ```

-Prefer the base64 command over openssl as for some reason openssl ads a newline in the output and then decoding
+Prefer the base64 command over openssl as for some reason openssl adds a newline in the output and then decoding
 the base64 text on CircleCI doesn't work.

 ## Artifacts
-We record logs, screenshots on before and after test as well as videos on failing tests.
+We record logs, screenshots, and videos on failing tests.
 Those can be found in the
 artifacts directory.